-I wore my first pair of 2203s almost three years as a diesel mechanic in a waste facility near Washington, D.C.
-I climbed up, down and inside of trucks all day long, often while handling hydraulic rams and other very heavy parts.
+I wore my first pair of 2203s almost three years as diesel mechanic at a waste facility in Bishop, CA. I climbed up, down and inside of trucks all day long, often while handling hydraulic rams and other very heavy parts.
 Next, I worked as a shop laborer for BNSF Railroad, and was on my feet all day again.

 Three years is a long time to wear the same boots.
 But once my Red Wings got broken in, they fit like an old baseball glove.
 They just felt right every time I put them on, so I probably wore them longer than I should have.

 My second pair has seen the same mileage as the first in just seven months.
 Last summer, I helped an Army buddy with his solar panel business.
 We cleaned the panels and installed bird netting, which involved lots of walking up and down from hot roofs.
 The roof tiles would get up to 160 degrees.
 I often sat cross-legged to install the netting, and the thick leather kept my ankles from getting burned.

 Now I’m back with the railroad as a conductor, often walking long hours on large, sharp rock ballast.
 My current Red Wings are about to give out, but they’re so comfortable that I keep putting them on for another day of work.
 And another.

 The kind of painting I do is hard and dangerous work.
 But it is also rewarding.
 It usually has you high up in the air in a harness, as you work in the wind and weather to blast away old layers of a structure to give it new life.

 These boots kept our infrastructure looking like new.

 I’ve had a chance to work on many amazing jobs that I will remember forever.
 One was when I helped repaint the Claiborne Pell Bridge in Newport, Rhode Island.
 The bridge is almost two miles long, so it took five years to get it blasted and repainted.
 I’m very proud of the end result.